ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/workflow-rose-cylc.md

 # The Rose/Cylc Workflow Management Tool

-The _Rose/Cylc_ workflow management consists of two components- the [_Cylc_](https://niwa.co.nz/environmental-information/cylc-suite-engine) task engine, developed by the New Zealand National Institute of Water and Atmospheric Research (NIWA), and the [_Rose_](https://www.metoffice.gov.uk/research/approach/modelling-systems/rose) framework developed by the UK Met Office (UKMO) which configures tasks for the _Cylc_ engine.
+The _Rose/Cylc_ workflow management tool consists of two components- the [_Cylc_](https://niwa.co.nz/environmental-information/cylc-suite-engine) task engine, developed by the New Zealand National Institute of Water and Atmospheric Research (NIWA), and the [_Rose_](https://www.metoffice.gov.uk/research/approach/modelling-systems/rose) framework developed by the UK Met Office (UKMO) which configures tasks for the _Cylc_ engine.
 A workflow comprised of set of tasks configured by _Rose_ to run with the _Cylc_ engine is called a "suite".

 ## Prerequisites